Luigi-San/pokered/README.md

 * Various menu improvements and bug fixes
 * Who knows?

 These patches can be toggled on/off by editing `hacks.asm`.
+With all patches disabled, the ROM builds identical to the original.

 Original readme follows...